5nizza/5nizza.github.io/_posts/2016-02-05-note-on-estimator-based-reactive-partial-info-synthesis.md

 under incomplete information, and stumbled upon this paper.

-The popular practical synthesis method, for GR1 specifications, is PTIME (wrt. game arena size).
+The popular practical synthesis method, for GR1 specifications, is PTIME (from now on: wrt. game arena size).
-In practice we often get incomplete information about the surroundng, for example: a robot may not have a full info about the surrounding, or its sensors may be faulty/noisy.
+In practice we often get incomplete information about the surroundng, for example: a robot may not have a full info about the surrounding, or its sensors may be noisy.
 Unfortunately, the complexity of the reactive synthesis under incomplete information is EXPTIME, which is often impractical.
 Can we get PTIME?